 - 1. Touch a loaded pad on the Pads screen to display the Waveform Screen. - 2.
 Touch the name of the WAV file at the top of the screen to display the WAV Edit screen. - 3.
 Use the control knobs to scroll to the WAV file you want to delete.
 You may need to load directories to navigate to the file you want to delete. - 4.
 Touch Edit to display the WAV Edit menu. - 5.
 Touch Delete to delete the selected WAV file from the microSD card or Rename to change the name of the file on the microSD card. - 6.
-You can scroll through the list of WAV files and continue to delete additional files. - 7.
-You can Load a different WAV file from here as well.
+You can Load a different WAV file from here as well. - 7.
+Touch the back arrow <- to exit the screen.